GM-Consult-Pty-Ltd/free_text_search/README.md

 The length of the returned collection of [SearchResult](#searchresult-class) can be limited by passing a limit parameter to `search`.
 The default limit is 20.

-After parsing the phrase to terms, the `Postings` and `Dictionary` for the query terms are asynchronously retrieved from the index:
+After parsing the phrase to terms, the `PostingsMap` and `Dictionary` for the query terms are asynchronously retrieved from the index:
 * `FreeTextSearch.dictionaryLoader` retrieves `Dictionary`;
-* `FreeTextSearch.postingsLoader` retrieves `Postings`;
+* `FreeTextSearch.postingsLoader` retrieves `PostingsMap`;
 * `FreeTextSearch.configuration` is used to tokenize the query phrase (defaults to `English.configuration`); and
 * provide a custom `tokenFilter` if you want to manipulate tokens or restrict tokenization to tokens that meet specific criteria (default is `TextAnalyzer.defaultTokenFilter`.